fossabot/panther/README.md

 Deploying is as simple as `mage deploy`.

-You will be prompted to enter a name and email for the initial admin user.
+You will be prompted to enter a name and email for the default admin user.
 Once the deploy is complete, that email will receive a link to sign in.

 > NOTE (1): The initial deploy will take 10-15 minutes, and the `deploy` command may timeout before the stack is
 > actually finished.
 Check the AWS CloudFormation console for the status of your deployment.